Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 Box Model

-The box model is essential for understanding how elements are structured and dimensioned in CSS.
+The box model is fundamental to understanding how elements are structured and sized in CSS.

 Content

-This is the area where the actual content of the element is displayed, such as text, images, or other nested HTML elements, such as paragraphs (<p>), headers (<h1>, <h2>, etc.), among others.
+It is the area where the actual content of the element is displayed, such as text, images, or other nested HTML elements, like paragraphs (<p>), headings (<h1>, <h2>, etc.), among others.

 Padding

-Space between the content and the border, this extra space is useful to improve the legibility and aesthetics of the page, as well as to ensure that the content is not too close to the edges of the element.
+Space between the content and the border; this additional space is useful to improve readability and page aesthetics, as well as to ensure that the content is not too close to the edges of the element.

 .my-element {